 But with photovoltaic (PV) panels falling in price, some experts have started to question the paper’s recommendations.
 Since the paper was written in 2010, the installed price of a residential PV system in the United States has dropped from about $4 to $5 per watt to about $2.75 to $3 per watt.
 For net-zero home designers, this price drop means that the cost of building a net-zero-energy home can sometimes be reduced by increasing the size of the PV system and lowering insulation R-values.

 But here’s the rub: some of these designers misunderstood the original recommendations.

 The paper, written by a group of authors including building scientists John Straube and Joseph Lstiburek, wasn’t about building net-zero homes; it was about production homes.
 And it didn’t even take the then-high price of PV into account.
 When builders and designers question the paper’s recommendations, they’re missing the point.

-That said, the paper is seven years old, and the facts on the ground have changed.
+That said, the paper is over ten years old, and the facts on the ground have changed.
 So I decided that it was time to ask Straube and Lstiburek whether the dropping price of PV has changed their R-value recommendations in any way.

 A reasonable guess

 In writing their 2010 paper, Straube told me, “We were thinking about recommendations for single-family homes built by production builders who wanted to create homes with a minimum life-cycle cost for the homeowners.”